 Remove the pie from the oven, sprinkle the chopped pecans across the top of the pie and cover again with parchment paper.
 Bake for another 20 minutes.

-Let cool completely and keep at room temperature for your upcoming day’s feast.
+Let the pie cool completely and keep at room temperature for your upcoming day’s feast.
 Otherwise, store in the refrigerator until ready to consume.
 The pie is best consumed within 2 days.